 In line with the importance of convenience, Airport Business Magazine reports that parking currently offers the biggest opportunity for growth with more sustained gains than other revenue streams.

 The focus on ease of use backed by an integrated, holistic approach to data is taking transportation to new heights too, as smart cities like winner of Smart Cities Dive Awards 2018 ‘City of the Year,’ Columbus, OH, implement innovations made possible by Cloud-based data exchange.
 Add to this the fact that the global smart parking market is set to grow at a CAGR of around 4.9% over the next decade to reach approximately $1461.52 million by 2025, and the opportunities seem clear.

-The market in 2019 will be defined by emerging technologies that change the way consumers interact with their preferred brands.
-As parking operators look to build on the marketing innovations of 2018 we take a look at trends that are set to grow into 2019 and beyond.
+The market is defined by emerging technologies that change the way consumers interact with their preferred brands.
+As parking operators look to build on the marketing innovations of the past couple of years, we take a look at trends that are set to grow into 2019 and beyond.

 E-parking is no longer a novelty.
 While Airport Business says in November 2018, “Airports seeking to unlock rapid profit growth need look no further than just outside the terminal entrance for the next big opportunity,” enough airports are already offering integrated online parking products that those which don’t begin to stand out - and not in a good way.

 The expectation for market growth is underlined by the appearance of new Cloud-based parking platforms and uptake by large airports such as Toronto Pearson and tourist hotspots like Italy’s Venice Marco Polo and Treviso Airport.

 Data collection continues to play a crucial role in customer acquisition and retention.
 As such, airports and venues that undertake strategic partnerships with Cloud based parking reservation specialists like Rezcomm are strongly placed to meet customer demand and build strong reputations.